astanin/python-tabulate/README.rst

 python-tabulate
 ===============

-Pretty-print tabular data in Python.
+Pretty-print tabular data in Python, a library and a command-line utility.

 The main use cases of the library are: